BartMassey/an-inordinate-display/README.md

 This repo contains the notes (`inordinate.p.md`) and materials (everything else) for my talk "An Inordinate
 Display: "Blinky" In Embedded Rust.

-This talk was delivered at the PDX Rust Meetup 1 August 2024.
+(This talk was first delivered at the PDX Rust Meetup 1 August 2024.)

 ## Running This Code